• Skip to primary navigation

 Think about how to reduce friction between the milk bottle top and the ice, which material do you think will be most efficient at reducing friction?

-Stick the material to test onto the base of the milk bottle top.
+Stick the test material onto the base of the milk bottle top using double-sided tape.

-Place on the ice and gently hit with the hockey puck.
+Place on the ice and gently push with the hockey stick.

 Repeat for the different materials to see which base allows the milk bottle top to travel the furthest.